Savoury festive recipes:

 Recipe and food sites

-Hotel Chocolat - truly amazing chocolate.
-Weve had things from here as festive deserts for a couple years now – not cheap but very high quality, so a little goes a long way… also have great easter eggs
+Hotel Chocolat – truly amazing chocolate.
+Weve had things from here as festive deserts for a couple years now… they always have a nice selection of vegan Christmas chocolate.

 Ethical Superstore – stocks some fab food and drink from various green and fairtrade brands.

 Goodness Direct – a wonderful online health food shop with free delivery on orders of £35 or more – great for staples and treats!